ktor-doc-jp/ktor-doc-jp/clients/http-client/2multiplatform.md

 ### Android

-For Android, in your project's `build.gradle` (or `build.gradle.kts`) you just have include the following artifact to your `dependendices` block:
+For Android, in your project's `build.gradle` (or `build.gradle.kts`) you just have include the following artifact to your `dependencies` block:

 ```kotlin
 dependencies {